GopikaShree005/ELEVATE-LABS-DATA-ANALYST-INTERNSHIP/README.md

 This project presents visual storytelling using sales data from a Superstore dataset.
 Key insights are illustrated through interactive charts created with Python and Plotly.
 The visuals highlight trends, category performance, and regional profitability.

+# ELEVATE LABS - Data Analytics Task 3

+This dashboard visualizes daily price trends of AMZN, BTC, DPZ, and NFLX using time-series analysis and KPIs.
+Key insights are made interactive with slicers and standardized using unpivoted data for clean comparison.